Difficulty | Very hard | |

 See photos of hiking

-Why choose a trail at Mount Abraham, Maine?
+Why hike at Mount Abraham, Maine ?

 Welcome to Mount Abraham, a hidden gem nestled in the heart of Maine's stunning wilderness!
 If you're a hiker, outdoor enthusiast, or simply someone who craves the tranquility of nature, this majestic peak is calling your name.